-Click the Received (RX) link in the Packets folder of the Monitoring menu to view the following graph of packets received on the Switch.
+This table is used to view the graph of packets received on the Switch.
 To select a port to view these statistics for, use the Port pull down menu.
 The user may also use the real-time graphic of the Switch at the top of the web page by simply clicking on a port.
+To view this window, click Monitoring > Packets > Received (RX)

-Figure 11-3.
+Figure 11- 3.
 Rx Packets Analysis window (line graph for Bytes and Packets)